RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Trouble pulled themself together, aggressively ignoring the issues that weighed on their mind.
 She was quite often the one being supported, and now Brun needed help; so was determined to be the one to provide it.

 "I'm not important right now."
 Trouble announced as they climbed out of Brun's lap and sat a polite distance from them.
 "What's bothering you?"
-Not know what to do with her hands, she placed them in her lap once she settled back on the edge of the bed.
-She could still feel echoes of her panic rattling around in her mind.
+She could still feel echoes of her panic rattling around in her mind and seemingly wanting to escape through her fingers.
+Not know what to do with her hands, she placed them in her lap to mute their tingling sensations once she settled back on the edge of the bed.

 "What...no..."
-Brun tried to argue, but when words failed her, they just ended up sitting in silence.
+Brun tried to argue, but when words failed her, they just ended up sitting in silence while Brun deflated.

 Trouble let the silence continue, she knew Brun had a bad habit of letting words fall out of her mouth, so if they were trying to avoid starting off on the wrong foot she would give them as much time as they needed.
 Instead she tried copying what Bug had done for her weeks ago and tried to breath in the most measured way possible.